BriteCore/Design-Team-Projects/README.md

 # Design Team Project

 This outlines a recent problem we ran into and came up with a design solution for.
 We'd like to see how you would handle it.
-What is most important is gaining some insight into your design process.
+What is most important is gaining some insight into your design process, and seeing a design that is extremely usable, intuitive and visually polished.

 ## Background
 [BriteCore](http://www.britecore.com/) is a web-based platform insurance companies use to manage their business.
 An inevitable part of the insurance process is Claims Management.
 A claim occurs when a policyholder experiences a loss, such as a house fire or burglary.
 Insurance companies have entire departments whose job it is to manage claims.